 Monday, January 22, 2024

-Biggest Threat to Democracy is From Corporations
+Biggest Threat to Democracy Corporate Media and Corporations

 Further, the political party and governments who say that the other party or government is “a threat to democracy” in reality it is they who are doing it.
 When governments, political parties and companies together control information and projections, then there is no transparency accountability for the citizenry to hold corporations, the media politicians’ governments, or political parties accountable for their actions.